Hôtel Alexandre: Construction

 The hôtel particulier was commissioned by André-Claude-Nicolas Alexandre, a French financer.
 Boullée began designing the building at age 35, making it one of his earliest projects.

-A mansard roof was later adder to the building, replacing the original rooftop terrace.
+A mansard roof was later added to the building, replacing its original rooftop terrace.

 Heritage designation

 The building was listed as a Monument historique on 4 November 1927.

 2001 addition

 In 2001 the building was incorporated into the atrium of a contemporary office building designed by Delaage Tsiropoulos Architecture Carvunis Cholet to serve as the headquarters of Suez.